wsoll/notes/launching-processes.md

 1. Less total time for more than 1 worker.
 2. Minor difference between 4 and 8 workers.
 3. Logs points concurrency and not parallelism between workers.
 4. Receiving data time for both methods is relatively high.
+It seems there's serialization & deserialization is made every worker run.
-5. Fork methods should have significantly lower time for (4) due to copy-on-write mechanism but it doesn't.
+5. **Fork methods should have significantly lower time for (4) due to copy-on-write mechanism but it doesn't!**

 [Why copy-on-write doesn't work for forking processes.](https://bugs.python.org/issue31558)

+## Solution - Shared Memory